OpenAstroTech/OpenAstroTracker-Desktop/README.md

 - Tracking indicator is not turned off when guiding anymore.

 **ASCOM.Driver V6.6.6.0 - Updates**
-- Added more control optionbs to the driver properties.
+- Added more control options to the driver properties.

 **OATControl V1.0.2.4 - Updates**
 - Added support for Hall sensor based RA auto homing.